ch2i/ch2i-arduino-boards/README.md

 An Arduino core for some of my custom boards such has [Mini-Lora](https://github.com/hallard/Mini-LoRa) that have been optimized with optiboot bootloader and different serial speed to increase and improve uploading.
 This requires at least Arduino IDE v1.6.2, where v1.8.6+ is recommended.

+Also some of the boards have RFM95 LoRa module build in so constants pins are defined so you won't bother looking are the connection when coding.
+See section Pre defined boards

 ## Bootloader
 Your board should have the bootloader already flashed, it's not the scope of this repo.
 Everything to burn bootloader is explained [here](https://github.com/hallard/Pro-Mini-ICSP-FTDI)